The64thGamer/cheeseepedia/content/wiki/Concept Unification Stage.md

 |[Saginaw, MI (5105 Bay Rd)]({{< ref "wiki/Saginaw, MI (5105 Bay Rd).md" >}})
 |Sometime in 1991
 |Between 1999 and 2000
-|One of many 3-Stages replaced with a Studio C Alpha.
+|One of 6 3-Stages in Michigan to undergo Concept Unification.
+One of many 3-Stages replaced with a Studio C Alpha.
 |-
 |[Chattanooga, TN (22 Northgate Park)]({{< ref "wiki/Chattanooga, TN (22 Northgate Park).md" >}})
 |Sometime in 1991